Ayush-Raj0/Evolution-simulator/README.md

 Evolution Simulator

-«To explore how complex traits emerge under environmental and evolutionary pressures.»
+To explore how complex traits emerge under environmental and evolutionary pressures.

 Overview